-There are as many varieties of hammers in Japan as there are in western countries.
-With one notable exception, and in one specific application, Japanese hammers are not especially superior to their western counterparts.
-That exception is the gennou (pronounced gen-noh), a hammer intended specifically for striking chisels, adjusting plane blades, and crushing wood (i.e. “kigoroshi” or “wood killing”).
+There are as many varieties of hammers in Japan as there are in Western countries.
+With one notable exception, and in one specific application, Japanese hammers are not especially superior to their Western counterparts.
+That exception is the gennou (pronounced gen/noh), a hammer intended specifically for striking chisels, adjusting plane blades, and crushing wood (i.e. “kigoroshi” or “wood killing”).
 This article will provide a further introduction to the gennou hammer.

 What Is a Gennou?

-The word “gennou” was borrowed from the name of a buddhist priest who lived, or so the story goes, in the 1300’s and used a steel hammer to destroy a poisonous rock that was troubling the common folk.
+The word “gennou” was borrowed from the name of a Buddhist priest who lived, or so the story goes, in the 1300’s and used a steel hammer to destroy a poisonous rock that was troubling the common folk.
 I’m not sure what one has to do with the other, but there you are.

 The Attraction of the Gennou

-The gennou is a simple tool consisting of a steel body of some shape or another and a wooden handle.
-The head has a rectangular hole called the “eye” in English and “hitsu” in Japanese to receive the handle’s tenon.
-A high-quality gennou with a good eye and a handle made by a skilled craftsman doesn’t have wedges or other silly contrivances to connect the two.
+The gennou is a simple tool consisting of a steel body of one shape or another attached to a wooden handle.
+The head has a rectangular hole called the “eye” in English and “hitsu” in Japanese to receive the wooden handle’s tenon.

-Mass-produced gennou are drop-forged very inexpensively.
+Mass-produced gennou are either cast or drop-forged very inexpensively.
 The eyes are rough and the handles are secured with wedges.
-Indeed, the eyes are typically so irregular that the head will not stay on the handle without wedges.
-A gennou head with rough and/or irregular eyes can create unnecessary problems for the user.
-“Irregular” has several connotations when talking about gennou eyes.
-One obvious problem is an eye that is not truly rectangular.
+Indeed, the eyes are typically so irregular that the head will not stay on the handle without wedges, but a high-quality gennou with a good eye and a handle made by a skilled craftsman doesn’t need wedges or other silly contrivances that compensate for sloppy tolerances to connect the two.
+“High-quality” is the key.

+A gennou head with a rough and/or irregular eye can create unnecessary problems for the user.
+“Irregular” has several connotations in this context.
+One obvious irregularity is an eye that is not truly rectangular.
 For instance, it may have curved, twisted walls, wonky interior dimensions, or interior corners that are not square.
-Not only is it a pain in the tuckus to make a handle to fit an eye with these deformities, but you can bet your sweet bippy it will cause the handle tenon to loosen up sooner.
+Not only will it be a right pain in the tuckus to make a handle to fit such an eye, but you can bet your sweet bippy it will produce strange vibrations and cause the handle tenon to loosen up sooner.

 Still another irregularity the careful craftsman must watch out for is an eye that is not perfectly centered in both axis in the head.
-You might think that an eye that is a little skewampus couldn’t make a big difference, but it does because, not only is the balance and center of mass of such a head also skewampus so that the head tends to twist during the swing and wiggle on impact, but because making handles for such a head is unnecessarily troublesome.
+You might think that an eye that is a little skewampus wouldn’t make a big difference, but it does because, not only is the balance and center of mass of such a head also skewampus so that the head tends to twist during the swing and wiggle on impact, but because making handles for such a head is unnecessarily troublesome.
 A clean, uniform, straight, properly-centered eye is worth every penny it costs, especially if you are a professional and consider your time and sanity of any value.

 A difficult question I am frequently asked is “how much irregularity is acceptable?”
 The answer is simple: If you think it is too irregular, then it is, because the work to correct the defect or compensate for it will all be on you.

-This is the whole point of high-quality heads like those made by Kosaburo and now Hiroki and why they are worth the high cost: Their eyes are true when new, no adjustment necessary, saving the purchaser many hours of tedious work and blisters.
-Every time you make a handle for a high-quality head, it saves time and leaves you with a good feeling.
-It’s a friend.
-On the other hand, a poorly-made head is a curse, a money-pit (if your time is worth anything), and a frequent source of irritation (especially when the head loosens inexplicable) its entire life.
+This is the whole point of high-quality heads like those made by Kosaburo and now Hiroki and why they are worth the high cost: Their eyes are true when new, no adjustment necessary, saving the purchaser many hours of tedious work and blisters over a lifetime of hard use.
+Every time you make a handle for a high-quality head it saves time and leaves you with a good feeling.
+It’s a true friend, one whose dog never craps on your lawn.

 We will delve further into the tempering and differential hardening of gennou, as well as laminated gennou heads in future posts in this series, same bat time same bat channel.